 Scabies is caused by small mites (Sarcoptes scabiei) that penetrate into the skin.
 These mites are too small to see, but cause the skin to become very itchy and irritated.
 Symptoms usually start to occur 2-6 weeks after infection.
 You can spread scabies before you even know you have it.

 Contracting and spreading scabies

 Scabies is highly contagious and can be caught from direct, extended contact with an infected person.
 Scabies mites can also survive away from the human body for 24-36 hours, so it is possible to catch scabies from sharing infected linen, towels, and clothing.
 The mites burrow in to the skin to lay eggs, the eggs hatch, crawl out onto the skin and make new burrows.
 Scratching the infected area promotes spreading of eggs and newly-hatched insects to other parts of your body.

 The mites that cause scabies in animals like horses and dogs are different to those that cause scabies in humans, but humans can still catch these scabies (also known as mange).
 These mites do not jump from animal to animal or human, but close contact with infected animals allows the mites to penetrate the skin.
-Unlike human scabies, the mites do not burrow in to the skin, but sit on the skin dissolving skin with saliva.
-The rash that arises is from an allergic reaction to the mite’s faeces.
+Unlike human scabies, the mites do not burrow in to the skin, but sit on the skin, dissolving skin with saliva.
+This causes a rash that arises is from an allergic reaction to the mite’s faeces.
 While mange can live in domestic and farm animals for over a month, they only survive a few days in a human.
-Importantly, the mite is unable to reproduce in the human body.
+Importantly, the mite is unable to reproduce on the human body.

 - Itchiness is part of the body’s immune system response to the infection – you may get very itchy a day or two after you get infected, which can last beyond treatment, for up to three weeks.